-Contracting is one of the most exciting career options available, however there are a number of advantages and disadvantages of working through a limited company.
+Contracting is one of the most exciting career options available.
+However there are several advantages and disadvantages of working through a limited company.

-Becoming your own boss gives you the ability to choose your way of working, as well as unlocking various other benefits such as tax planning and increased take home pay.
+Becoming your own boss allows you to choose your way of working, plus unlocking other benefits such as tax planning and increased take home pay.
 However, there are a few points that you must consider before making the leap.
-As a limited company director you will have a range of new responsibilities, such as filing your company’s paperwork.
+As a limited company director, you will have a range of new responsibilities, such as filing your company’s paperwork.

-In this guide, we take a look at the advantages and disadvantages of working through a limited company.
+In this guide, we look at the advantages and disadvantages of working through a limited company.

 Anything that is solely classed as a business cost can be claimed back on expenses.
-Trading through a limited company means you can claim on a wider range of expenses such as accountancy fees, equipment, software, phones, travel, internet and much more.
-Read our guide to expenses for more information.
+Trading through a limited company means you can claim a wider range of expenses such as accountancy fees, equipment, software, phones, travel, internet, and much more.

 The Flat Rate VAT Scheme can generate thousands of pounds of extra profit a year, with most contractors choosing to apply for this scheme.